IN! Recognizes Peer Mentors as a Key Ingredient to Student Success

 "I am enjoying serving as a peer.
 Tony and I have great discussions about class, life, or problems he is having.
 He is very open with me, and I truly feel I have gained a new friend."

 "Outside of the classroom, I love seeing students making their own friends and learning to navigate the world as their own person.
 It's seeing them find who they are and want to be."
-Click to read interview.
+Click to read the full interview.

 "I have enjoyed seeing Brittany become more independent in her classes.
 She has improved when it comes to working with other students and being independent with her classroom work.
 Each week she is needing less help from me when it comes to direction and reminders."

 "Since becoming a peer mentor, working with individuals with disabilities is now one of my passions, not just what I love.
 I want the upcoming world to look at students with intellectual disabilities and see the difference they can make."
-Click to read interview.
+Click to read the full interview.

 Seeing students with intellectual disabilities succeed and being included on campus is impressive in its own right.
 But we should recognize that peer mentors make an important difference in students’ lives and their success on and off campus.